 5. Freshdesk

 Freshworks offers various customer service solutions, including CRM, live chat, call centers, and more.
-But their knowledge base software is known as Freshdesk that comes along with the company’s ticketing system.
+However, their knowledge base software is known as Freshdesk, which comes with the company’s ticketing system.

 You’ll find that Freshdesk is straightforward to use; it has a WYSIWYG editor with basic styling and formatting features.
-It gives you the option of including meta descriptions and titles for all the knowledge base articles.
+It allows you to include meta descriptions and titles for all the knowledge-base articles.
 You can also translate said articles into multiple languages.

 There is a complete category system to organize your articles’ folders systematically.

-Keeping it simple, the feedback system shows you the total views per article and whether your customers found each article helpful or not.
+Keeping it simple, the feedback system shows you the total views per article and whether your customers found each article helpful.

 Pros and Cons & Pricing